 - For small trees and shade trees, pinch off most (not all) of the water sprouts that you see growing from branches or stems typically they appear at points where previous water sprouts or a branch was pruned off this past winter.
-Removing them as they start to grow discourages future dormant bud break. - Many low branched trees may need to have portions of the lowest branches removed, as the new growth from May and early June adds weight to the branch, causing it to droop ever lower.
-This is a chore that often needs to be done each year until the tree is at least 15-20 years of age and the branches are of significant size to support the added weight. - Selectively prune 2-3 stems of leggy multi-stemmed shrubs such as Fothergilla that may be growing in too much shade back to 6-8" tall in order to promote new growth from the base.
+Removing them as they start to grow discourages future dormant buds to break. - Trees with low branches may need to have portions of the lowest branches removed, as the new growth from May and early June adds weight to the branch, causing it to droop ever lower.
+This is a chore that often needs to be done each year until the tree is at least 15-20 years of age and the branches are of significant size to support the added weight. - Selectively prune 1-3 stems of leggy multi-stemmed shrubs such as Fothergilla

+(perhaps due to growing in too much shade) back to 6-8" tall in order to promote new growth from the base.
 Early June is also a great time to prune Azaleas and Rhododendrons as they finish blooming, since it will not impact next year's bloom!
-If time allows, Rhododendrons can be deadheaded too.
+If time allows, Rhododendrons can be deadheaded.